SocksTheWolf/FileShareWorker/README.md

 ### Downloading

-Your files will be accessible via your website + FILES_PATH + file name.
+Your files will be accessible via your website subdomain + file name.
 Anything that doesn't exist will serve up a failure page.